KYY

-KYY was a short-lived San Francisco, California broadcasting station, licensed to The Radio Telephone Shop.
+KYY was a short-lived broadcasting station in San Francisco, California, licensed to The Radio Telephone Shop.
 It was issued its first license in December 1921, and deleted just over a year later.

 History

 KYY was the successor to The Radio Telephone Company's earlier stations, starting with 6UV in 1920.

 6UV/6XAE

-In early 1920 A. F. Pendleton, owner of The Radio Telephone Shop, held a standard amateur station license, 6UV, which was used to broadcast concerts beginning around March or April 1920.
-This may have been the first station after World War One to make entertainment broadcasts in the San Francisco area.
+In early 1920 A. F. Pendleton, owner of The Radio Telephone Shop, held a standard amateur station license, 6UV, (Note: The "6" in 6UV's call sign specified that the station was located in the Sixth Radio Inspection district, while the fact that "U" fell in the range A—W indicated that the station held a standard Amateur license.) which was used to broadcast concerts beginning around March or April 1920.
+This may have been the first station after World War I to make entertainment broadcasts in the San Francisco Bay Area.
+(Note: An article in the October 1921 issue of Pacific Radio News stated that "Mr. Pendleton is one of the radio telephone pioneers of the West.
+His first telephone made its debut on the air about a year and a half ago."
+The Atlantic-Pacific Radio Supplies Company's 6XC also debuted in early 1920.
+Charles Herrold made an extensive series of broadcasts beginning in 1912, but had to shut down during World War One, and did not return to the airwaves until 1921.)

 The April 1921 issue of Pacific Radio News reported that "The radio telephone station at 175 Steuart St., San Francisco, operated by Mr. A. F. Pendleton of the Radio Telephone Shop, transmits press by voice and CW on Tuesday and Friday evenings from 8 P. M. to 9 P. M. Several musical numbers are also provided on both nights.
 Signals from Mr. Pendleton's station (6UV) have recently been heard with good audibility in Portland, Oregon".
-Later that year The Radio Telephone Shop was issued a license for an Experimental station, 6XAE.
+Later that year The Radio Telephone Shop was issued a license for an experimental station, 6XAE.
+(Note: The "X" in 6XAE's call sign indicated that the station was operating under an Experimental license.)
 A contemporary review noted that 6XAE was continuing the 8:00-9:00 p.m.
 Tuesday and Friday programs, transmitted on a wavelength of 425 meters (706 kHz).